Index for Senescence:

 With fiendish cries that tolled ardor’s decay.

-Short summary (more details to come): The central collapse of the relationship occurs in August, 2011.
-Trauma, guilt, moral duty, unmet emotional needs, misunderstandings from distance and time, all synergize in a catastrophic shattering.
+With this sonnet, the narrative in Tome of Stars leaves the long flashback to his past and falls into the “present”, mirroring the last quatrain and couplet of Once upon a Time, Part 4, at the central collapse of the relationship that occurs in August, 2011.
+Trauma, guilt, moral duty, unmet emotional needs, misunderstandings from distance and time, all synergize in a catastrophic crisis.
 The shared world with the beloved breaks completely under the weight of external pressures (marriage, children, societal expectations) and the personal failings of the couple.
 As decades would prove painfully, there would be no coming back from it, no reconciliation, no redemption of any kind.

 Metamorphosis